1812 Ventura earthquake: San Andreas Fault

-However, if the earthquake was sourced from the San Andreas Fault, the aftershocks should not be felt around the coastal regions of California.
+However, if the earthquake was sourced from the San Andreas Fault, then the aftershocks should not have been felt around the coastal regions of California.
 The documented aftershocks were felt locally, and there were reports of "odd disturbances" in the sea.
-Another challenge to the San Andreas hypothesis source is the lack of damage at Santa Barbara during the much more powerful 1857 earthquake.
-The section involved in the 1857 quake was closer to Santa Barbara and Ventura but were not felt severely like in the 1812 earthquake.

-Claims of a tsunami and odd disturbances in the sea, can be attributed to a quake triggered landslide.
+Another challenge to the San Andreas hypothesis is the lack of damage at Santa Barbara during the much more powerful 1857 earthquake.
+The section involved in the 1857 earthquake was closer to Santa Barbara and Ventura, but those regions were not affected as severely as in the 1812 earthquake.
+Claims of a tsunami and odd disturbances in the sea can be attributed to an earthquake-triggered landslide.

 San Cayetano Fault

-The San Cayetano Fault is a 40 km long, north dipping reverse fault that extends from Ventura to the Sespe Mountains.
+Located northwest of Los Angeles, the 40 km San Cayetano Fault is a north-dipping reverse fault that extends from Ventura to the Sespe Mountains.
+The fault comprises two segments separated by a right stepover near Fillmore.
+The eastern segment, known as the Modelo lobe, is expressed at the surface along the southern margin of the mountains west of Fillmore.
+Its surface rupture diminishes to the east of Piru.
+The western segment's surface expression is located considerably above the mountain base because the segment lies atop the south-dipping Sisar Blind Thrust Fault and a north-dipping blind thrust.
+The compression rate along the Ventura area is estimated at 6–7 mm per year and is accommodated by the San Cayetano and Oak Ridge faults.